thrackle-io/rules-engine/docs/userGuides/deployment/DEPLOY-PROTOCOL.md

         ````
         export LOCAL_DEPLOYMENT_OWNER=<address derived from owner private key>
         ````
-5. In the same terminal as above, ensure that the Foundry installation is ideally current (see troubleshooting section)
+5. In the same terminal as above, ensure that the Foundry installation is current (see troubleshooting section)
    ````
    foundryUp
    ````

    #### *Troubleshooting*

-   *if deployment fails (following steps), it might be caused by a faulty current version of Foundry.
+   *if deployment fails (following the next steps), it might be caused by a faulty current version of Foundry.
 Try installing this specific version instead:*

    ```bash
    foundryup --version nightly-09fe3e041369a816365a020f715ad6f94dbce9f2